basho/basho_docs/source/languages/en/riakcs/cookbooks/Globally-Unique-Entities.md

 # Globally Unique Entities

-There two entities that must be globally unique within a Riak CS system.
+There are two entities that must be globally unique within a Riak CS system.

 The first entity is *user identifiers*.
 Riak CS mandates that each user create an account using an email address as an identifier and